-- complaints about minor differences in the pricing of goods or services; - disputes about business or personal debts; - complaints which have no public protection implications but are simply made on the basis that the complainant is aware that the other party to a dispute is a registrant (e.g. boundary disputes between neighbours).
+- complaints about minor differences in the pricing of goods or services; - disputes about business or personal debts; - complaints which have no public protection implications, but are made on the basis that the complainant is aware that a party to a dispute is a registrant (e.g. boundary disputes between neighbours).